FGCeliberto/Collinear_FFs/PQ5Q11/Readme.md

 The $\mbox{\tt PQ5Q1.1}$ functions feature an uncertainty-aware construction, consistently accounting for both perturbative and nonperturbative sources of uncertainty.
 Perturbative effects are estimated via missing higher-order variations in the fragmentation dynamics (F-MHOUs), while the nonperturbative wave function is modeled through controlled variations of its transverse-momentum structure (NPWF).

 These contributions are combined within a replica-like framework, providing a coherent set of FF replicas that encode the combined impact of perturbative and nonperturbative uncertainties.
 The replica set consists of 18 members, organized into two blocks corresponding to the direct and scalar-diquark production mechanisms.
-Within each block, the replicas are constructed through a nested scan, where for each choice of energy-scale variation (F-MHOU) the transverse-momentum parameter $\vqTTa$ is varied over the range $\vqTTa = 80,\,90,\,100~\text{GeV}^2$, thus probing NPWF uncertainties.
+Within each block, the replicas are constructed through a nested scan, where for each choice of energy-scale variation (F-MHOU) the transverse-momentum parameter $\langle {\vec q}_T^{\;2} \rangle$ is varied over the range $\langle {\vec q}_T^{\;2} \rangle = 80,\,90,\,100~\text{GeV}^2$, thus probing NPWF uncertainties.

 ### Replica structure